Weeknight BBQ Chicken Nachos

 As an aside, this chicken could be used for a number of things besides nachos (which is good because you’ll probably have leftovers).
 You could make a BBQ chicken sandwich with it, or a quesadilla, or a pizza… you get the idea.

-If you’re making nachos though, just spread out a bunch of tortilla chips on a sheet pan and fork on a good amount of the BBQ chicken.
+If you’re making nachos though, just spread out a bunch of tortilla chips on a sheet pan or in a large cast iron skillet and fork on a good amount of the BBQ chicken.

 Next, add the shredded cheese.
 I used a combination of mozzarella and smoked gouda.
 The gouda works awesomely with the BBQ Chicken.
-I also sprinkled on some diced red onions to give it some bite.
+I also sprinkled on some diced red onions and sweet corn to give it some bite.

 Since the chicken is already cooked, just bake these guys at 350 degrees until the cheese melts.
 Should take about 15 minutes.
 Then sprinkle on some chopped cilantro and any other toppings you fancy.

-Betsy and I ate these without any toppings other than the cilantro actually and I thought they were really good but probably could have been even better with some hot sauce or maybe some diced avocado.
+Betsy and I ate these without any toppings other than the cilantro at first and I thought they were really good but toppings always improve nachos.
+Avocado?
+Corn?
+Radish?
+Jalapenos?
+You get the idea.

-At the end of the day, this is a really flexible dish that is almost guaranteed to make some really good nachos.
+At the end of the day, this is a really flexible dish that is almost guaranteed to make some really good BBQ Chicken nachos, even on a weeknight.
 Do me a favor though and at least try to whip up some of your own BBQ sauce.
 You won’t be disappointed and might never go back to the bottled stuff.